amit-bhandari/amit-bhandari.github.io/content/posts/flutter-plugins-startup-latency.md

 ## Plugin Duplication

-Wrote small (and highly hacky) [bash script](https://github.com/amit-bhandari/Flutter-Template/blob/plugin-benchmark-1-plugin/pigeons/script.sh) to duplicate this plugin `n` number of times by differentiating each one with the help of prefix.
-Running this script takes lot of time for bigger `n` as it involves code generation, so created few branches in the repo for 1, 50, 500 and 1000 plugins.
+I wrote a small (and admittedly hacky) [bash script](https://github.com/amit-bhandari/Flutter-Template/blob/plugin-benchmark-1-plugin/pigeons/script.sh) to duplicate this plugin n times, differentiating each copy using a numerical prefix.
+Running this script takes a lot of time for larger values of `n` as it involves code generation.
+Consequently, I created a few branches in the repository corresponding to 1, 50, 500, and 1000 plugins:

 - [`1`](https://github.com/amit-bhandari/Flutter-Template/tree/plugin-benchmark-1-plugin)
 - [`50`](https://github.com/amit-bhandari/Flutter-Template/tree/plugin-benchmark-50-plugin)